AlyxSharkBite/CryptoShark/ReadMe.md

 **Version 2.1.2 - Update April 2022**
 * Added back the ability to work with Pkcs8 Encrypted Keys

+**Version 3.0.0 - Update July 2025**
+* .NET 9 Update
+* Complete rewrite for easier use.
+* Supports logging via ILogger interface
+* Supports multiple forms of dependency injection

 ## About
-Code written on macOS Catalina (10.15) updated on Windows 11
+Code written on macOS & Windows 11

 The concept is to have a simple and powerful took for Data Encryption with cross platform support (Windows, macOS, Linux).

-[BouncyCastle](https://www.bouncycastle.org) is the core of the Encryption and Decryption removing any concerns of export restrictions.
+[BouncyCastle](https://www.bouncycastle.org) is the core of the Encryption and Decryption.

 Encryption is done with a 256 Bit Key using Galois/Counter Mode (GCM).
 The following encryption algorithms are supported: